supernovus/lum.js/README.md

 Run 'grunt download' to download external resource scripts.
 Run 'grunt' to compile the source files into website scripts.

-## Using in your own projects
+## Use in your own projects

-Copy the Gruntfile.js to your own project, and customize it based on your requirements.
+Copy or symbolically link the 'node_modules' directory into your own project.

-You can either copy the _devDependencies_ object from the package.json into your own project's package.json, or if your OS supports it, you can simply create a symbolic link to the 'node_modules' folder to your project folder so grunt can find the dependencies it needs.
-The symlink is easier if it's supported.
+Copy the Gruntfile.js, package.json, and grunt/ directory into your own project and customize them as required for your needs.

 ## Cleanup